giraybaserr/elasticsearch/README.md

 To delete the ElasticSearch deployment from your cluster:

-helm delete elasticsearch -n <namespace>
+helm delete elasticsearch -n "namespace"